Menu

 Read More »

 Welcome to another edition of The Friday Five!
 Every Friday I cover a topic related to basketball gaming, either as a list of five items, or a Top 5 countdown.
 The topics for these lists and countdowns include everything from fun facts and recollections to commentary and critique.
-This week’s Five is a list of five major problems with open worlds in sports video games.
+This week’s Five is a list of five inaccuracies and other issues that have bothered me while basketball gaming.

 Read More »